Kiribati: Strengthening Atolls for Climate-Resilient Future Urban Expansion

 This is done through data and information analysis of the issues related to the potential development of disaster and climate change-resilient urban settlements, and by providing experience and advice on planning and implementing policies and systems for safe and resilient urban growth.

 The activities facilitates the integration of Disaster Risk Reduction (DRR) and Climate Change Adaptation (CCA) in the national Development planning process as well as foster the development of risk tools to guide vulnerability reduction.
 The approaches could then be replicated in other low-lying atoll countries.

-- A safe and affordable housing needs and priority survey instrument was developed, which was reviewed by the National Statistics Office and carried out by 30 trained enumerators in 476 households in May and June 2018 (295 households in Betio, Bairiki and Bikenibeu, and 181 households in Eita, Tebikenikora, Nanikaai and Tanaea).
+- A safe and affordable housing needs and priority survey instrument was developed, which was reviewed by the National Statistics Office and carried out by enumerators in a few hundred households (households in Betio, Bairiki and Bikenibeu, Eita, Tebikenikora, Nanikaai, Tanaea, and South Tarawana).

 - Two villages - Nanikaai and Tebikenikora - were identified for further investigations into the regulatory framework for access to land and household decision-making.

 - A technical review was conducted of the feasibility of the Temaiku Land Development Proposal, which proposes to turn an uninhabitable area of low-lying land in Kiribati into new higher land through a process of reclamation.

 - Three days of classroom and field training on urban management took place in December 2017 for 20 participants from civil society organizations and the Government of Kiribati.

 - Work started on the preparation of a facts-based estimate of land and housing needs and preference, and an assessment of effective demand based on for example population growth projections, climate vulnerability projections for existing urban villages, and an identification of vacant and/or underutilized state lands.